coldbox-modules/cbstreams/readme.md

 ## Usage

-In order to start working with streams you must leverage WireBox and inject `StreamBuilder@cbstreams`.
-This factory has two methods for your streaming pleasure:
+In order to start working with streams you must leverage WireBox and inject `StreamBuilder@cbstreams` or use the ColdBox Helper methods avaialable in all handlers, interceptors, layouts/views: `stream(), streamBuilder()`.
+If you inject the `StreamBuilder` directly then you can call it's methods directly:

 - `new( any collection="", isNumeric=false, primitive=""  )` - Returns a new `Stream.cfc` according to passed arguments
-- `builder()` - Returns a Stream Builder that maps to the `Builder.cfc` so you can build a stream manually.
+- `builder()` - Returns a Stream Builder that maps to the `cbstreams.models.Builder.cfc` so you can build a stream manually.

 We encourage you to learn our [API Docs](https://apidocs.ortussolutions.com/coldbox-modules/cbstreams/current/index.html) to see how to interact with streams.
 We try our best to map static Java types to loose typed ColdFusion types.
 If you find anything that doesn't work, please create issues here: [Issues](https://github.com/coldbox-modules/cbstreams/issues)